 NOTE: Duplicate recipients will be automatically removed, i.e. if the same email id appears in more than one group, it will appear only once in the recipients list.

-16. Click the Review & Send button for a final review of the newsletter OR click the Edit Design button again to make further changes to the newsletter.
+16. Click the Add selected recipients button for a final review of the newsletter OR click on Back to Edit Design button again to make further changes to the newsletter.

-You can track if your newsletters were delivered, opened and clicked upon once sent, read the article on Understand the newsletter recipient metrics.
+You can track if your newsletters were delivered, opened and clicked upon once sent, read the article on Understand the newsletter recipient metrics to understand this better.

 If you'd like to send an existing newsletter to more users, you can click on the Clone option of the respective newsletter and continue adding recipients.